 For diversity jurisdiction to apply, the parties must be diverse and the amount in controversy must exceed \$75,000.
 See 28 U.S.C. \$1332.
-Plaintiff makes no allegations as to the citizenship of any defendant.
 Dismissal is appropriate where plaintiff does not allege "diversity of citizenship between [him]self and any of the defendants."
 Graddy v.
 Bonsal, 375 F.2d 764, 765 (2d Cir.
 1967).
-Furthermore, the Court can safely presume that defendant DHR is a citizen of New York, which, because plaintiff is a citizen of New York, would destroy complete diversity.
+Plaintiff alleges that all defendants are, like him, citizens of New York.
 See Doc. #1 at 1.
 Accordingly, the Court does not have diversity jurisdiction over this action.

-The Complaint asserts that one defendant, DHR, "denied Robert W. Johnson Due Process Rights[.]"
-Doc. #1 at 1.
-However, this conclusory statement is insufficient to invoke federal question jurisdiction.3 See, e.g., Book v.
+The Complaint asserts that plaintiff "was discriminated against" and that he was "denied Due Process Rights."
+Doc. #1 at 2.
+However, these conclusory statements are insufficient to invoke federal question jurisdiction.2 See, e.g., Book v.
 Mortg.
 Elec.
 Registration Sys., 608 F. Supp.
 2d 277, 283 (D. Conn.
-2009)

-("[M]erely referencing" a Constitutional provision "is not sufficient to confer subject matter jurisdiction."); Khanom v.
+2009) ("[M]erely referencing" a Constitutional provision "is not sufficient to confer subject matter jurisdiction."); Khanom v.
 Kerry, 37 F. Supp.
 3d 567, 575, 575 n.7 (E.D.N.Y.
 2014) (finding lack of federal question jurisdiction in spite of "conclusory allegation" of Constitutional violations).
 Accordingly, the Court does not have federal question jurisdiction over this action.
 See 28 U.S.C. §1331.

 Because the Court does not have subject matter jurisdiction over the Complaint, "the court must dismiss the action."
 Fed.
 R. Civ.
 P. 12(h)(3).
 "In the absence of subject matter jurisdiction, the Court need not decide whether the Complaint states any viable claims."
 Gonzalez, 74 F. Supp.
 3d at 518.
-However, the Court notes that the Complaint also fails utterly to comply with Rule 8, and fails to state a claim upon which relief may be granted.
+However, the Court notes that the Complaint also fails utterly to comply with Rule 8.